vskogstad/100_days_of_gpu/README.md

 Day 2: Working through elementwise activations.
 ReLU, leaky ReLU, GELU and HardTanh.

 Day 3: Working on sum/Reduction.
 Got a working LeetGPU implementation for now, have to continue later.
 Doing final addition from each block on the CPU.

+Day 4: Continued on Sum/reduction.
+Adding tail shuffle and grid-strided loading.
+SiLU kernel as review.
+Read chapter 2 of PMPP.